 The only way to get close to the mountain on public transportation is to take the bus from Bariloche to El Bolson and ask the driver to let you off at the Tronador diversion.

 Hitchhiking isn’t common on this stretch, but it may be the only option to avoid getting stranded if dropped off by the bus.

 Argentina’s Historic Route 40

-In 2004, Route 40 was declared a National Tourist Interest site and paving began.
-Today the road is almost fully paved.
+In 2004, Route 40 was decreed a National Site of Tourist Interest and paving began.
+Today Route 40 is almost fully paved.

 Argentina and Chile’s Natural Boundary